 First and foremost, Saitama cut out carbs, sugars, and fried rice, while also cutting down on the portions he was eating.

 Logically, this seems to go hand-in-hand with many modern dietary trends like intermittent fasting, low-carb diets, and even more abstract concepts like mindfulness.
+Moreover, we have geat and healthy foods for men and women, as well as whey-free protein powders that keep one full for longer and cut back on snacking.

-But, let’s face it – it’s not exactly very realistic (or all too healthy) for someone to just up and quit eating any sorts of sugars, carbs, or fried foods.
+But, let’s face it – it’s not exactly very realistic (or all too healthy) for someone to just wake up and quit eating any sorts of sugars, carbs, or fried foods.

 Figuring Out Your Dietary Needs